The Misanthrope: Stage productions

 The Misanthrope was first performed at the Stratford Festival in 1981.
-The most recent production ran from August 12 - October 29, 2011 at the Festival Theatre using the Richard Wilbur translation; Ben Carlson starred as Alceste and Sara Topham as Celimene.
-Brian Bedford was originally slated to direct and perform as Oronte, but was forced to step down due to illness, so the production was directed instead by David Grindley.
+The most recent production ran from August 12 - October 29, 2011, at the Festival Theatre using the Richard Wilbur translation; Ben Carlson starred as Alceste and Sara Topham as Celimene.
+Brian Bedford was originally slated to direct and perform as Oronte but was forced to step down due to illness, so the production was directed instead by David Grindley.

+Sequel

+In 1992, the playwright Jacques Rampal's sequel Célimène and the Cardinal was published, which - written in Alexandrians - continues the story of Célimène and Alceste 20 years later.
+The play received three Molière Awards, France's highest theatre prize, in 1993.
+Well-known actresses such as Ludmila Mikaël (1992-1993) and Claude Jade (2006) embodied Célimène on French stages.
+The play has also been performed on English stages.

 Adaptations

+German-Russian composer Zinaida Petrovna Ziberova composed a musical setting for The Misanthrope in 1934.

 Modern adaptations of the play have been written by Tony Harrison and Liz Lochhead.
 Lochhead's version is set in the early years of the revived Scottish Parliament and satirises Scottish Labour's relationship with the media.
 Originally written in 1973, Harrison's version was updated and revived at the Bristol Old Vic in 2010.
-In 1999, Uma Thurman and Roger Rees starred in Classic Stage Company's contemporary version by Martin Crimp directed by Barry Edelstein.

-German-Russian composer Zinaida Petrovna Ziberova composed a musical setting for The Misanthrope in 1934.
+A 1996 verse adaptation by Martin Crimp for the Young Vic updated the play to the "media-celebrity complex" of contemporary London.
+Uma Thurman and Roger Rees starred in a run of this version for Classic Stage Company in New York in 1999 directed by Barry Edelstein. and it was revived by Thea Sharrock at the Comedy Theatre, London starring Damian Lewis and Keira Knightley in December 2009.